Halkalı railway station: Overview

 The Halkalı logistics center and the old Halkalı electric train maintenance depot are located near the station.
 The station is next to Lake Küçükçekmece and services the population in north-central Küçükçekmece.

 The terminal is the departure terminal for all freight trains to Europe and is an important container terminal, used by rail container lines IFB, Express Interfracht, Europe Intermodal and Metrans.
 It is possible that the Marmaray will eventually be extended to Ispartakule, which may cause further construction works and closures in the future.

-As Halkalı is now surrounded by residential areas due to the growth of the city, its role as the main customs post for trucks to Europe is due to end, with trucks using the new Muratbey Customs Office (Muratbey Gümrük Müdürlüğü) in Catalca instead.
+As Halkalı is now surrounded by residential areas due to the growth of the city, its role as the main customs post for trucks to Europe is due to end, with trucks using the new Muratbey Customs Office (Muratbey Gümrük Müdürlüğü) in Çatalca instead.

-A Metro line from Halkalı to the new Istanbul Airport was under construction in 2022.
+A Metro line from the station to the new Istanbul Airport is under construction.